synth-download/mastodon/README.md

 Changes currently including
 - Patches for PGroonga full text search support, over Elasticsearch
 - Advanced lists.
 Listen to keywords, exclude boosts, only include posts with media.
 With optional https://relay.fedi.buzz ingress.
+- Remove favorite and reaction federation restrictions; federate likes and reacts to all followers.
+- Audio files are converted to opus instead of mp3.
+- More webp support, like tootctl; static emojis/avatars/headers previews use webp.
 - Custom Synth.download theme

 ---